arnabganguly/llap-hdinsight/Clusterdeployment.md

  2. Populate the fields of Storage account with the below information.

  - Resource group: *Create or use an existing resource group*
- - Storage account name: *Enter a unique name for yo
+ - Storage account name: *Enter a unique name for your storage account*
+ - Location: *Enter an Azure region( HDInsight cluster will be created in same the Azure region)*
+ -

 ## Provision HDInsight Linux Hadoop cluster with Azure Management Portal